 Does It Work

 The answers are varied with many tooting the results they have received while others have no results.
 Waist trainer companies always have testimonials and celebrity endorsed products guaranteed to work.

 As my Instagram feed is filled with the waist training frenzy I decided to try it out and see what the hype was about.
 I bought a highly praised latex trainer from a popular site and followed the directions to a tee.
 I tried it out for 1 month and was diligent in its use.

 - Improved my poster tremendously

 - No long-term result

 So it is safe to say this trend didn't leave the best impression for me at all...

-In addition to being uncomfortable, my waist trainer left marks all over my body, no bueno.
-As for it's claim for making your waist smaller, I cannot concur.
-Although I did not wear it for the a full 6 months to see changes, I did not really see it being a practical method to get a smaller waste.
+In addition to being uncomfortable, my waist trainer left marks all over my body, no Bueno.
+As for its claim for making your waist smaller, I cannot concur.
+Although I did not wear it for the full 6 months to see changes, I did not really see it being a practical method to get a smaller waist.
 It did temporarily give me the appearance of a smaller waist but these results only lasted a few hours.
-It's claim that it controls hunger however, is very true and can be troublesome.
-I was under eating all day because my stomach could not expand enough to eat as much as I should.
-If you tend to overeat this could be really helpful for you, however if you could be cheating yourself out of necessary nutrients.
+It's claim that it controls hunger however, it is very true and can be troublesome.
+I was under-eating all day because my stomach could not expand enough to eat as much as I should.
+If you tend to overeat this could be really helpful for you, however, if you could be cheating yourself out of necessary nutrients.

 If you want better posture and some eating controlling contraption, maybe invest in a waist trainer.
-But, overall I say skip the trend all together.
-It seems practical but in reality wearing something that causes such great restrictions is no way to live for anyone.
+But, overall I say skip the trend altogether.
+It seems practical but in reality, wearing something that causes such great restrictions is no way to live for anyone.
 Eating and working out to get a smaller waist is a better option.
 Waste training gets 2 thumbs down from me.